doccodyblue/kiwicloud/README.md

 In the terminal it looks like this: (can be run in background, i use tmux for that)
 <img width="573" alt="image" src="https://user-images.githubusercontent.com/20392230/182165331-bb9acb94-64d0-4562-838d-bccd1af38623.png">

+The MQTT feature is optional and only used to report the ports in use to my smarthome display :-)